 As you can see, Sydney may not have the mountains or the rainforest, but it sure does know how to show itself off, and you can find great hotels in Sydney that are right in the center of all the activities you would like to take part in.

-This post was written by Brooke, and brought to you by Expedia.
+This post was brought to you in partnership with Myshopping.com.au.